Ris-rajeev/CloudNSure/Readme.md

 ## Step - 4

-### Run the following script in your first terminal
+### Run the following script in your third terminal

 ```
 cd Backend